 All oak species native to North America are susceptible to oak wilt.
-The White Oaks are considered to be highly resistant to the oak wilt fungus, although we now have confirmed infection in Post Oaks, Lacy Oaks and Monterey(Mexican White) Oaks.
+The White Oaks have been considered to be highly resistant to the oak wilt fungus in the past but now it is being recognized that they are only more tolerant and no less susceptible than Live oaks are.
+We have confirmed infections in Post Oaks, Lacey Oaks and Monterrey(Mexican White), and Bur Oaks.
 Red Oaks are the most vulnerable to the disease, dying within weeks of infection.
-This includes Spanish, Shumard, Texas Red and Blackjack Oaks.
+This includes Spanish, Shumard, Texas Red, and Blackjack Oaks.
 Live Oaks are also very susceptible to the disease.
 They tend to hold the fungus in their systems for months to years due to the continuous growth of the tree, especially during wet seasons.
 This can make identifying the fungus in the tree difficult because it doesn’t always show the classic leaf sign.

-Oak wilt is spread in two ways, by the nitidulid beetle or root graft.
-The beetles fly to healthy oaks and feeds from open wounds caused by irresponsible Tree Trimmers, squirrels, woodpeckers or high winds in the upper branches.
-The water conducting vessels (the xylem) are exposed to the beetle-carried spores as the insect feeds from the open wounds.
+Oak wilt is spread in two ways, by the beetle or root graft.
+The beetles fly to healthy oaks and feed from open wounds caused by irresponsible Tree Trimmers, squirrels, woodpeckers, or high winds in the upper branches.
+The water-conducting vessels (the xylem) are exposed to the beetle-carried spores as the insect feeds from the open wounds.
 Once established, the fungus can move through the tree’s vascular and phloem systems, resulting in systemic infection.

 The initial fungus spread is relatively slow and the developing infections are not apparent until the fungus moves into the larger branches and then rapid wilting will occur.